HOTSONHONET/GeneSegmenting/README.md

 # How to use it 🤔 ?
 - Install git in your system.
 You can this <a href="https://git-scm.com/downloads" target="_blank">link </a>to download the software.
-- Clone the repository to your local system using this command `git clone https://github.com/HOTSONHONET/GeneSegmenting.git` or you can also with SSH method
+- Clone the repository to your local system using this command `git clone https://github.com/HOTSONHONET/GeneSegmenting.git` or you can also do it with SSH method
-- Create a virtual environment and install dependencies using the below commands
+- Create a virtual environment and install all the dependencies using the below commands
 ```
 pip install virtualenv
 python -m virtualenv venv